Susan J. Murch

 Chemistry of Natural Non-Protein Amino Acids

-The human diet is made up almost entirely of plants or animals that consumed plants and plant chemistry affects human health in several ways.
-Plants are the source of vitamins, nutrients and antioxidants that are essential to good health.
-Plants are also the source of more than 900 natural non-protein amino acids that protect plant tissues from environmental stress, insect or animal feeding, and may be toxic to humans. β-methylamino-L-alanine (BMAA) is a naturally-occurring non-protein amino acid that was originally discovered in cycad seeds and is produced by cyanobacteria that live in symbiosis with plants or are free living in fresh water and marine environments worldwide.
-BMAA accumulates in natural food webs from cyanobacteria to plants to animals to people resulting in varying levels of exposure.
-Our research is developing analytical methods to accurately quantify BMAA in food, environmental and medicinal samples.
+The human diet is made up almost entirely of plants or animals that consumed plants.
+Plant chemistry affects human health in several ways as they are the source of vitamins, nutrients and antioxidants that are essential to good health.
+Plants are also the source of more than 900 natural non-protein amino acids that protect plant tissues from environmental stress, insect or animal feeding, and may be toxic to humans.

 Chemical Regulation of Plant Signalling and Behaviour